 EURAXESS – Researchers in Motion is a unique pan-European initiative delivering information and support services to professional researchers.
-Backed by the European Union and its Member States, it supports researcher mobility and career development, while enhancing scientific collaboration between Europe and the world.
+Backed by the European Union, member states and associated countries, it supports researcher mobility and career development, while enhancing scientific collaboration between Europe and the world.

 For more information, follow the link: KoWi

 Baden-Württemberg International (bw-i) lends support to domestic and foreign companies, research institutions and universities by serving as the central first point-of-contact in all questions relating to internationalization.